Institutional Learning Outcomes (ILOs)

-Merritt College has six distinct learning outcomes.
-All other outcomes (course, program, student services, etc.) are mapped to one or more of the institutional outcomes.
+Merritt College has six distinct Institutional Learning Outcomes (ILOs).
+All other outcomes (course, program and service area) are mapped to one or more of the institutional outcomes.

 Communicate with clarity and precision using oral, nonverbal, and/or written language, expressing an awareness of audience, situation, and purpose.